isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-08-post-ties-that-bind-the-story-of-two-brother-poets.md

 Help also came from several other sources.
 Tim Yap Fuan, the Associate University Librarian at the National University of Singapore, tracked down Teo Poh Leng’s essays that had appeared in the *Raffles College Union Magazine* (Teo was a student of the college between 1931 and 1933); and the University of Chicago’s archives shared with her a letter that Teo had sent to an American poetry magazine in 1931.
 But no further details of Teo could be traced following the publication of his last essay in the *Raffles College Union Magazine* in 1941.

 Undaunted, Ogihara-Schuck flew to Singapore in the summer of 2014 to do further research.
-The full details of her astonishing discovery are documented in the article “On the Trail of Francis P. Ng: Author of *F.M.S.R.*” in Vol. 10 Issue 4 (Jan-Mar 2015) of BiblioAsia, the quarterly journal published by the National Library, Singapore.[^10]
+The full details of her astonishing discovery are documented in the article “On the Trail of Francis P. Ng: Author of *F.M.S.R.*” in Vol. 10 Issue 4 (Jan — Mar 2015) of BiblioAsia, the quarterly journal published by the National Library, Singapore.[^10]

 What happened subsequently is the stuff of detective fiction novels.
 Journalist Akshita Nanda picked up on the BiblioAsia article, contacted Ogihara-Schuck and followed up with a report on the Japanese academic’s search for a pioneering Singaporean poet who had disappeared during World War II.
 The article, published in *The Straits Times* on 22 February 2015[^11] would ultimately lead to a series of startling discoveries and, eventually, a touching family reunion.